 - 1. A cumulative grade point average of 2.0 or higher must be attained. - 2.
 All assigned work must be completed satisfactorily. - 3.
 Either the degree project requirement or the certification requirement must be satisfied.
 Previously certified students must fulfill the degree project requirement. - 4.
 Transfer students with advanced credit must complete 30 credits in residency. - 5.
-All financial obligations must be satisfied.
+All financial obligations must be satisfied. - 6.
+Graduation application requirements completed as listed under "Applying for Graduation." - 7.
+Students must complete all academic course requirements in their degree program.

-- Graduation application requirements completed as listed under "Applying for Graduation." - 7.
-Students must complete all academic course requirements in their degree program. - 8.
-Students must complete exit interviews with the director of financial aid within 15 working days from when the completed application is received.
+8. Students must complete exit interviews with the office of financial aid.